 Subscripts can be used either to retrieve the value of one or more array elements or to designate array elements to receive new values.
-The expression arr[12] denotes the value of the 13th element of arr (because subscripts start at 0), while the statement arr[12] = 5 stores the number 5 in the 13th element of arr without changing the other elements.
+The expression arr [12] denotes the value of the 13th element of arr (because subscripts start at 0), while the statement arr [12] = 5 stores the number 5 in the 13th element of arr without changing the other elements.

 Elements of multidimensional arrays are specified by using one subscript for each dimension.
 IDL's notational convention is that for generic arrays and images, the first subscript denotes the column and the second subscript denotes the row.
-When arrays are used for mathematical operations (linear algebra, for example), the convention is reversed: the first subscript denotes the row and the second subscript denotes the column.
+In standard mathematical representation (linear algebra, for example), the convention is reversed: the first subscript denotes the row and the second subscript denotes the column.